MEANSandbox/stackBook/pm2_d.md

-running multiple server on a single port which will then be load-balanced by HAProxy or Nginx. why do i need to install pm2 globally in point 3.4 will OS ocupy the memry for master ever if we terminate master after creating a child
+running multiple server on a single port which will then be load-balanced by HAProxy or Nginx. why do i need to install pm2 globally in point 3.4 will OS ocupy the memry for master ever if we terminate master after creating a child pm2 is opening cmd(terminal) for a fraction of seconds when i run pm2 server.js --watch command